2014 Gaza War: Human shields

-The European Union condemned Hamas, and in particular condemned "calls on the civilian population of Gaza to provide themselves as human shields."European Union: Hamas, other Gaza terror groups must disarm, Haaretz, 22 July 2014.
+The European Union condemned Hamas, and in particular condemned "calls on the civilian population of Gaza to provide themselves as human shields."
 Confirmation of this practice was produced by correspondents from France24, The Financial Times, and RT, who respectively filmed a rocket launch pad which was placed in a civilian area next to a hotel where international journalists were staying, reported on rockets being fired from near Al-Shifa Hospital, and reported on Hamas firing rockets near a hotel.
 In September 2014, a Hamas official acknowledged to an Associated Press reporter that the group had fired rockets from civilian areas.

 While the Israeli government repeatedly stated that many civilian casualties were the result of Hamas using the Gazan population as human shields several British media organizations (including The Guardian, and The Independent) dismissed such claims as "myths" and the BBC's Middle East editor Jeremy Bowen likewise said he "saw no evidence of Hamas using Palestinians as human shields."
 Additionally the London-based NGO, Amnesty International, dismissed such claims, stated it was unable to verify them and emphasized that even if they were true the IDF would still have a responsibility to protect civilians.

 The statements fall into two categories: using civilian structures like homes, mosques and hospitals to store munitions in or launch rockets from, and urging or forcing civilian population to stay in their homes, to shield militants.
 Israeli soldiers have also said Hamas operatives directly employed women and children as involuntary human shields to evade pursuit, while Hamas and others have said such accusations are false.
 Asa Kasher, who helped to write the Israel Defense Forces's Code of Conduct, argued that "Israel cannot forfeit its ability to protect its citizens against attacks simply because terrorists hide behind non-combatants.
 If it did so, it would be giving up any right to self-defense."